gdotgordon/laff/README.md

 Looking at the HTTP repsonse headers, we see: `X-Rate-Limit-Limit: 10.00`, and `X-Rate-Limit-Duration: 1`, so it appears we are actually limited in such a way.

 ## Tests
-There are a few unit tests in the service package, but they mostly test using the active endpoints and just check that nothing failed.
-If I had more time given the expected time to be spent, I would have added some table-driven tests that talked to a mock server, as well as a full-on integration test.
+There are a few unit tests in the service package that use a mock name and joke server.
+Because I didn't have to worry about the name server rate limiter, I was able to really bang on the algorithm and make sure it could stand up to concurrency.
+TestRunLoop is the one that has concurrent requests from 10 threads.
+That said, the tests could be more complete, especially negative test cases, given more time to work on this.

 ## The API